SimeonTsvetanov/Cap-Me-Too/wiki/Home.md

 - All icons and static assets (favicon.ico, icon.svg, PWA icons) must be in the `/Cap-Me-Too/` subfolder for GitHub Pages deployment.
 - Do not place deployment icons in the root or public/ folders.
 - Example: `https://username.github.io/Cap-Me-Too/favicon.ico` is served from `out/Cap-Me-Too/favicon.ico`.

+## 🌈 Global Animated Background

+CapMeToo features a global animated blurred background (floating colored circles) that appears on all pages and overlays, in both light and dark mode.
+This effect is implemented as a single React component (`AnimatedBackground`) rendered globally in the root layout.
+It uses CSS-only animations for performance and is theme-aware.

+- **Location:** `components/ui/animated-background.tsx`
+- **How it works:** The background is rendered once in `app/layout.tsx` and should NOT be added to individual screens or modals.
+If you need to hide it for a specific page, use CSS overrides.
+- **Why:** This ensures a consistent, beautiful look across the entire app without code duplication or performance issues.